friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

       File "TESTS:\syntax\print_is_a_function_5.py", line 2
         print len('This is a long string that fits on a single line.')
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    SyntaxError: invalid syntax.
-Perhaps you forgot a comma?
+    SyntaxError: Missing parentheses in call to 'print'.
+Did you mean print(...)?

-        Did you mean `print(len('This ... line.'))`?
+        Did you mean `print(...)`?

     A `SyntaxError` occurs when Python cannot understand your code.

     Python could not understand the code in the file 'TESTS:\syntax\print_is_a_function_5.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1: """Should raise SyntaxError: invalid syntax"""
     -->2: print len('This is a long string that fits on a single line.')
           ^

+    Perhaps you need to type

+         print(...)

     In older version of Python, `print` was a keyword.
     Now, `print` is a function; you need to use parentheses to call it.

-(161) Calling python from interpreter
+(162) Calling python from interpreter
 -------------------------------------

 .. code-block:: none